 http://careercenter.tamu.edu/docs/studenteval.pdf The form they use to evaluate you.

-b) The Co-op Office Website (where you will probably get trapped):
+b) The Co-op Office Website (where you will probably get trapped and find it hard to get back here so open a second instance of this page to return):

 Cooperative Education is a supervised, academic program for qualified students that formally integrates semesters of academic study with multiple semesters of paid, full-time work experience while retaining full-time student status.